1 in 6 ER visits or hospital stays triggers ‘surprise’ bill

 Researcher Karen Pollitz of the Kaiser Foundation said the reasons for such wide differences are not entirely clear, but seem to be related to the breadth of hospital and doctor networks in each state, and the ways those networks are designed.

 Patients in New York, Florida, New Jersey and Kansas were also more likely to get surprise bills.
-Other states where it was less likely included South Dakota, Nebraska, Maine and Mississippi.
+Among the other states where it was less likely were South Dakota, Nebraska, Maine and Mississippi.

 Averaging the results nationwide, 18 percent of emergency room visits and 16 percent of stays at an in-network hospital triggered a surprise bill for patients with health insurance through a large employer, the study estimated.